oasislabs/rfcs/blockchain_wasi.md

   * `/opt/CHAIN/ADDRESS` SHOULD should be used as the conventional location for references to other contracts.
 Within these directories the following files SHOULD be exposed:
-  * `code` - the code at that address, if any.
+  * `code` - The code at that address, if any.
   * `sock` - A file descriptor for cross-contract calls to that address.
   * `balance` - The balance at that address.

   The context of the execution is most naturally exposed through the WASI `environ_get` call.
-This includes context of the exeuction in a blockchain context, including the gas constraints, the initiator of execution, and metadata of the transaction initiating the execution.
+This includes context of the execution in a blockchain context, including the gas constraints, the initiator of execution, and metadata of the transaction initiating the execution.
 Such metadata SHOULD be exposed as